 Relative Strength Index= Average Gain over specified period/ Average loss over the same period

 The default setting for the Relative Strength Index is 14, but you may change this value to decrease or increase sensitivity based on your requirement.

-For instance, 12-day RSI is more likely to reach overbought or oversold levels than 24-day RSI.
+For instance, a 12-day RSI is more likely to reach overbought or oversold levels than a 24-day RSI.